woojoo666/arcana-notes/notes11.md

 Dynamic Access
     Who does the property access
-Mix example
-Key transform (take your key and +1)
-Value transform
+    how powerful can it be?
+    Property muxers
+        see section "Property Muxers"
+    Key transform: transform the key before re-routing eg, a proxy/wrapper around some `nested_object`, and when you access `wrapper[key]`, it accesses `nested_object[key+1]`
+    Value transform: route to another object, then transform the returned value eg, a proxy/wrapper around some `nested_object`, and when you access `wrapper[key]`, it returns `nested_object[key]+1`

 Secure computation
-You can run code without knowing what it does
-Almost like cloning, since the callee gives you the code to run
+    You can run code without knowing what it does Almost like cloning, since the callee gives you the code to run

-Firewalls
+### Firewalls and Shallow Copies

+(previously discussed in "Firewalls and Minimal Scope")

 Like dynamic property access
 You get the program, and you can use it however you like, anonymously Without worrying about it sending messages out